tzimisces/zim-desktop-wiki/data/manual/Help/Commandline_Options.txt

-                    opening the default notebook --geometry        window size and position as WxH+X+Y --fullscreen      start in fullscreen mode --standalone      start a single instance, no background process
+                    opening the default notebook --geometry        window size and position as WxH+X+Y --fullscreen      start in fullscreen mode --non-unique      start a new process, do not connect to an existing process --standalone      start a new process per notebook, implies --non-unique

 Server Options:
   --port            port to use (defaults to 8080)